altai-ui/qui-max/README.md

 // import the only styles of component you gonna use import '@qvant/qui-max/css/q-button';

-app.use(Qui, {
-  useAllComponents: false,
+const Qui = createQui({
   localization: {
-    locale: 'en', // Russian language by default, you can set `en` for English
+    // Russian language by default, you can set `en` for English
+    locale: 'en',
     customI18nMessages: {
       // rewrite default texts, see the source: src/qComponents/constants/locales
       en: {